"This is the best machine learning course I've done. Worth every cent."

 I'm the instructor of the program.

-From 2009 to 2023, I had the privilege of building systems for companies like Disney, Boston Dynamics, IBM, Dell, G4S, Anheuser-Busch, HP, and NextEra Energy, among others.
+I've had the privilege of building systems for companies like Disney, Boston Dynamics, IBM, Dell, G4S, Anheuser-Busch, HP, and NextEra Energy, among others.
 Across these projects, I learned what it takes to build reliable and scalable software that works.

 I can't wait to see you in class!